-One approach to compositionality is Linearly-solvable Markov Decision Processes (LMDPs) (Todorov, 2007), which structure the reward function to ensure that the Bellman equation becomes linear in the exponentiated value function.
+In reinforcement learning (RL), one existing approach to composition are linearly-solvable Markov Decision Processes (LMDPs) (Todorov, 2007), which structure the reward function to ensure that the Bellman equation becomes linear in the exponentiated value function.
 Todorov (2009) proves that the optimal value functions of a set of LMDPs can be composed to produce the optimal value function for a composite task.
 This is a particularly attractive property, since solving new tasks requires no further learning.
 However, the LMDP framework has so far been restricted to the tabular case with known dynamics, limiting its usefulness.

-Related work has focused on entropy-regularised reinforcement learning (RL) (Schulman et al., 2017; Haarnoja et al., 2017; Nachum et al., 2017), where rewards are augmented with an entropy-based penalty term.
+Related work has focused on entropy-regularised RL (Haarnoja et al., 2017; Schulman et al., 2017; Nachum et al., 2017), where rewards are augmented with an entropy-based penalty term.
 This has been shown to lead to improved exploration and rich, multimodal value functions.

-Prior work (Haarnoja et al., 2018) has demonstrated that these value functions can be composed to approximately solve the intersection of tasks.
-We complement these results by proving optimal composition for the union of tasks in the total-reward, absorbing-state setting.
-Thus, any task lying in the "span" of a set of basis tasks can be solved immediately, without any further learning.
-We provide a "recipe" for optimally composing value functions, and demonstrate our method in a video game.
-Results show that an agent is able to compose existing policies learned from pixel input to generate new, optimal behaviours.
+Haarnoja et al. (2018) demonstrate that these value functions can be composed to approximately solve the intersection of tasks.
+We complement these results by proving optimal composition for the union of tasks in the total-reward, absorbingstate setting.
+Thus, any task that can be expressed as a combination of a set of base tasks can be solved immediately, without any further learning.
+We provide a formula for optimally composing value functions, and demonstrate our method in a video game.
+Results show that an agent is able to compose existing policies learned from high-dimensional pixel input to generate new, optimal behaviours.